 Feedback Food Service – Customer Defection Matters

 Food service feedback is so important to any restaurant owner, but why exactly is this?
-Having customers return to any food service business is vital to long-term its long-term success.
+Having customers return to your food service business is vital to its long-term success.
 Yet the customer retention performance of most restaurants is terrible and current food service rating methods are partly to blame:

 Study finds 70% of retail and restaurant customers never make a return visit.

 This means that 70% of previously loyal customers are “at-risk” and unlikely to return.
 Moreover, the top 25% of customers are contributing 64% of revenue.
 Lose one of these, and the business is in real trouble.
 This is why food service feedback is a must.

 Reasons for the defection are many.
 Common ones are likely to include:

 In many ways, however, the reason is irrelevant.
 This is because as the customer has already defected, never to return.
 Worse, is that they may well have complained online in Yelp or Tripadvisor.
 So the first you will hear of a poor service or experience is online, where it is already affecting the perception of prospective diners.
 This is also really bad news:

 Ratings matter as 33% of frequent restaurant-goers would never eat at a restaurant with an average review score of less than 4 stars (out of 5) on online review websites like Yelp, Google, and Facebook

 All businesses lose customers, but how important is this for food service?
 We have some data to help.
 In fact, we need not look any further than Starbucks.
 Consider the following: